Color Packaging: The Color Wheel of Branding And Packaging

 In color psychology, white is considered the blank canvas.
 It communicates innocence, equality and new beginnings.
 As a packaging color, white is safe, simple, unadventurous and conservative, but a good choice where you want to create a look that signifies cleanliness, purity, efficiency or simplicity.

 Color psychology links blue to honesty and dependability, strength and harmony.
 When used in your packaging colors, it corresponds to the product’s effectiveness and reliability.
-The darker the blue, the more professional, serious and conservative the product will be perceived to be.
-The lighter the blue, the softer and more creative the product will be perceived to be.
-Blue can also indicate a product that will contribute to the buyer’s relaxation and serenity.
+The darker the blue packaging, the more professional, serious and conservative the product will be perceived to be.
+The lighter the blue packaging, the softer and more creative the product will be perceived to be.
+Blue packaging can also indicate a product that will contribute to the buyer’s relaxation and serenity.

 Using red draws attention to your product, stimulates the senses and excites the potential purchaser because red signifies liveliness, action, passion, enthusiasm and strength.
 Dark reds are perceived as professional and luxurious, while bright reds are more exciting and energetic and generally of lower perceived value than dark reds.
-Adding gold or silver for the printing or decoration increases the perceived value.
+Adding gold or silver for the printing or decoration of your red packaging increases the perceived value.

 Cheery, positive and uplifting to the spirits, yellow is evocative of original ideas and creativity.
 Mentally stimulating, it has also been known to aid in decision-making, which makes it a good choice for saturated markets.
 In packaging colors, yellow suggests either something original and innovative or a cheap, fun product.
 With its positive and happy energy it attracts children and young adolescents.
 Yellow packaging would be a great fit for products that aim to lift the spirits or bring joy.